Ransomware prevention: Last line of defense, first step in data recovery

 5. Test your plan

-Once you have your plan in place, along with the procedures and technologies to execute it, make sure it’s really going to work as needed.
+Once you have your plan in place, along with the procedures and technologies to execute it, make sure it’s going to work as needed.
 Perform frequent tests to verify that you can meet the SLAs you’ve defined for critical and high-priority data and applications.
+Your system should be able to report on metrics such as RPO, actual recovery point, RTO, and estimated recovery time for each of your protected systems.
+As you identify gaps in your readiness, incorporate the appropriate adjustments into your plan for improvement.
+For a practical and sustainable testing strategy, you should be able to test your recovery capabilities in real-time without impacting staff or business interruptions.

 Taking action against ransomware

 Your Commvault data protection and recovery solution can be a valuable part of your anti-ransomware strategy.
 Advanced technologies powered by artificial intelligence and machine learning make it possible to detect and alert on possible attacks as they happen so you can respond quickly.
-By helping keep your backups out of danger, and making it possible to restore them quickly, you can minimize the impact of even a successful ransomware attack so you can get back to business right away.
+By keeping your backups out of danger and making it possible to restore them quickly, you can minimize the impact of even a successful ransomware attack so you can get back to business right away.

 The State of Colorado used the Commvault platform to recover quickly and fully from a major ransomware attack against its Department of Transportation.
 In fact, the State first learned of the attack through a Commvault alert — before any of its dedicated security tools had detected the breach.
 A coordinated response plan across agencies, personnel, and technologies statewide helped immeasurably.